hyperwing/ClubTinder/README.md

 ### Running the tests
 To run tests, follow these steps:
 1. Change directory to the hubbub folder using cd hubbub
-2. in your console/terminal, type in: "rails test"
+2. In your console/terminal, type in: "rails test"

 ### Testing contributions
+All team members tested via localhost to ensure that routing worked and that user interacions were being reflected within the view.

 Sharon Qiu:
 1. White box testing for add_current_club_match route (to see if it switches from matched to unmatched pages)
 2. Model tests for club_match model

+Sri Ramya Dandu:
+1. Model tests for User model validations
+2. Controller tests for user vs. admin. vs. club routes